19 Best Egg Laying Chicken Breeds: With Name and Pictures

 However, the roosters are aggressive, especially in an enclosed space.
 A Hamburg male weighs 4.4-5.5 lbs, and the hen is 3.5 -4 lbs.

-The life expectancy of Hamburgs is about 6–8 years, and they may live more if raised in special care and good feed.
+The life expectancy of Hamburgs is about 6–8 years; however, they may live longer if raised with special care and good feed.

 18. Easter Egger Chicken